Monday, February 9, 2026

 I have no idea how long it would take to watch the Godard and Rohmer listed above.
 Only a couple of months if I was diligent and didn't do anything else, but that isn't likely to happen.
 I think the next post like this, I will focus on Fellini (relatively straight-forward, though I don't own that much) and Bergman, which is completely tangled, though I think I do have almost all his work one way or another.
 Watching this sounds like a project for 2027, however!

 And despite my best intentions, as I was researching this, I was also researching Claude Chabrol (sometimes called the Hitchcock of French cinema).
 I own a decent box set of his films from the late 1960s and early 70s, though I haven't watched any of them!
 I then came across a good-looking box set of his later films, only to find out it doesn't have any English subtitles!
 Fortunately, I hadn't pulled the trigger.
 Of his later films, the ones that were of the most interest to me were L'Enfer (Torment) and La Fleur du Mal.
 I found a reasonable stand-alone of L'Enfer (where my plan is to watch it and then donate it to Robarts) and La Fleur du Mal.
 I almost bought the second one, but found that TPL actually has a couple of copies, so I reserved one.
 (I had done a search previously, but somehow it slipped through and fortunately I hadn't pulled the trigger on it, as I was trying to figure out a way to get free shipping!
-So I guess my avarice saved me...)
+So I guess you could say my avarice saved me...)